bopjesvla/replication/report.md

 Most replication efforts, however, are not part of such a collaboration.
 Because replication studies do not have a single defining characteristic, finding all published replications of a paper can prove to be difficult, be it automatically or manually.

 If all replications of a given study could be automatically identified, checking the integrity of a paper's bibliography would become much easier.
 Another benefit would be that citation databases and academic search engines such as Google Scholar could include the replications of each paper on the result page, increasing their visibility.

 In this paper, exploratory research is performed to investigate whether any of this is possible.
-In particular, I look at whether replication studies can be distinguished from replicated studies and whether failed replications can be distinguished from successful replications.
+As far as I am aware, no research of this kind has ever been done before.
+Because of this, I restrict my scope to looking at whether replication studies can be distinguished from replicated studies and whether failed replications can be distinguished from successful replications.

 Since replication studies typically cite the papers they replicate, replication searches can be limited to papers that cite the original paper.
-However, replication studies only account for a fraction of citations.
+However, replication studies only account for a fraction of the citations of most papers.
 As such, additional filtering is needed.
 One approach is to only query for documents that contain variants of the words "replication", "reproduction", "reanalysis" and "reinvestigation", but this does not even return half of all replication studies.
 Another problem with a simple rule-based system is that replication studies also cite papers they do not replicate.

 Instead of constructing a rule-based system, a supervised text classification model could be trained to identify replication studies.
 This, however, requires a labeled dataset.
-Fortunately, the University of Göttingen's ReplicationWiki [@2017replicationwiki] has a collection of structured data concerning a hundreds of replication attempts spread over as many pages.
+Fortunately, the University of Göttingen's ReplicationWiki [@2017replicationwiki] has a [collection of structured data concerning a hundreds of replication attempts spread over as many pages](http://replication.uni-goettingen.de/wiki/index.php/Category:Replication).
 The initial database was put together by students.
-According to a disclaimer on the website, the data may thus contain mistakes, but for a random sample of 50 papers all information appeared to be correct.
+According to a disclaimer on the website, the data may thus contain mistakes.
+However, looking at a random sample of 50 papers, all information appears to be correct.

 The ReplicationWiki also includes reproductions and reinvestigations in their definition of "replication", presumably because they can be equally interesting to those evaluating the trustworthiness of a study.
 For the sake of brevity, the same broad definition of "replication" is used throughout this paper.